akka/akka/akka-docs-dev/rst/scala/stream-cookbook.rst

   to the insufficient processing rate of the downstream.
 Our folding function simply increments the currently stored count of the missed ticks so far.

-As a result, we have a stream of ``Int`` where the number represents the missed ticks.
+As a result, we have a flow of ``Int`` where the number represents the missed ticks.
 A number 0 means that we were able to consume the tick fast enough (i.e. zero means: 1 non-missed tick + 0 missed ticks)

 .. includecode:: code/docs/stream/cookbook/RecipeMissedTicks.scala#missed-ticks